-A dish rack provides a secure space for dishes, utensils, and other kitchenware to air-dry after they have been washed.
-We purchased 20 dish racks and tested them in the real world to evaluate each product on setup, flexibility, durability, ease of cleaning, and overall value.
-Our tester spent over 50 hours researching and thoroughly assembling, loading and unloading, and assessing the materials and stability of the racks.
+A dish rack provides a secure space for dishes, utensils, and other kitchenware to air-dry after they've been cleaned.
+We purchased 20 (yes, 20!) dish racks and tested them in the real world to evaluate each product on setup, flexibility, durability, ease of cleaning, and overall value.
+In fact, we spent over 50 hours researching and thoroughly assembling, loading and unloading, and assessing the materials and stability of the racks.

-Katie Berry, The Spruce's Cleaning Review Board member, notes that you should consider the types of counters you have when adding a dish rack to your cart.
+We also realized that the type of counter surface you have plays a role in your selection.
 "If you have butcher block counters, it's especially important that you choose a waterproof drying tray," says Katie Berry, The Spruce's Cleaning Review Board member.
 That way, you won't harm your stylish surface.

 OXO Aluminum Fold Flat Dish Rack